Interviewing and Selecting Job Candidates: Maryland

 - During interviews, employers should ask consistent questions and should avoid questions that relate to or seek information that on protected characteristics.
 See Interviewing Applicants.

-- Employers must carefully check a candidate's employment history, criminal history and references to avoid potential negligent hiring lawsuits.
-See Selecting Candidates; Reference Checks.
+- Employers must carefully check a candidate's background, employment history and references.
+See Reference Checks.

 - Maryland has a law that limits when credit history may be used in connection with an employment decisions.
 See Credit Checks.

 - When interviewing job applicants, Maryland employers must avoid asking for their social media passwords.
 See Social Media Law.

 - Localities including Baltimore, Montgomery County and Prince George's County have requirements pertaining to interviewing and selecting job candidates.
 See Local Requirements.